 However, if your goal is to lead a public sector organization, rise through the ranks of leadership, run for elected office, or start a non-profit (or really any number of other career tracks involving management and leadership), the MPP doesn’t really help.
 Enter the MBA; rounding out your theoretic policy analysis knowledge with a highly practical management degree that will help you either rocket to the top of whatever existing organization you aspire to lead, or launch your own organization.

 To oversimplify, the MPP makes you a policy wonk, while the MBA gives you the ability to apply that policy knowledge while running an organization efficiently, in either the public or private sector.
+When it comes to choosing an MBA, most MBA admissions consulting companies come to the rescue.

 What’s the career track?

-Like many other dual degree programs, the MPP/MBA offers graduates greater versatility and flexibility in their career.
+Like many other dual degree programs, the MPP/MBA dual degree programs offer graduates greater versatility and flexibility in their career.
 Many choose to enter the consulting industry, while others work within government agencies or in the non-profit sector.
 Still, others take a more entrepreneurial path, creating their own NGOs.
 This set of degrees can easily be translated to an elected position as well, and even if you didn’t set out with this in mind, you may find yourself running for office years into your career as the position where you can best implement your ideas.

 Who offers the best program?